AnantharamanLab/METABOLIC/README.md

    2.2 The METABOLIC hmm database in "METABOLIC_hmm_db.tgz" contains custom hmm files, self-parsed Pfam and TIRGfam files.
 It needs to be decompressed to the folder "METABOLIC_hmm_db" and stays in the same directory of KofamKOALA hmm database and scripts.

-3 METABOLIC uses the "METABOLIC_temp_and_db" which contains the hmm result table and KEGG database information
+3 METABOLIC uses the "METABOLIC_temp_and_db" which contains the hmm result table and KEGG database information.
-  Decompress the METABOLIC_temp_and_db.tgz to the folder "METABOLIC_temp_and_db" and keep it in the same directory of
-  KofamKOALA hmm database and scripts.
+Decompress the METABOLIC_temp_and_db.tgz to the folder "METABOLIC_temp_and_db" and keep it in the same directory of KofamKOALA hmm database and scripts.
 4 This software also contains "Accessory_scripts.gz", which needs to be decompressed before use.

 [Result files]